 You’ll Experience: Crisp and citrusy, with lime and grapefruit flavours, this elegant grape often shows white flower and melon aromas.

 Try It With: Whole grilled branzino with lemon and mint or shrimp tacos with fresh avocado.

-Pinot Gris is quickly growing into one of California’s most popular grapes, and the warmer climate leads to the expressions that are a little riper, more rounded and lower in acidity than found in cooler climates.
+Pinot Gris is quickly becoming one of California’s most popular grapes, and the warmer climate leads to expressions that are a little riper, more rounded and lower in acidity than those produced in cooler climates.

 You’ll Experience: Soft and subtle lime, pear and apple are the flavours most associated with California Pinot Gris.
 Honey and almond aromas are also common in this crisp grape.

-Try It With: A silky plate of carbonara or clams casino would make great pairings for this versatile grape.
+Try It With: A silky plate of carbonara or clams casino would make great pairings for this versatile wine.